 You probably pay close attention to your physical health and understand that eating better and exercising more are key to living a healthier life.

 But there's often less discussion around how to improve financial health and the key tactics that could help you stay financially fit.
 Though everyone's financial situation is different, there are several strategies you can follow to help improve your financial well-being and get better control of your personal finances.
 Here's what to know.

 While there's no official definition for the term "financial health," it's used to describe the state and stability of a person's finances.
 Achieving financial health means having the resources necessary to meet both your current needs and short- and long-term goals — whether that's purchasing a home, saving for college or retirement or enjoying retirement.

 There's no official measurement index for financial health either, but the Consumer Financial Protection Bureau (CFPB) offers a Financial Well-Being Scale that allows people to assess their individual finances.
 The CFPB actually defines financial well-being as "a state wherein a person can fully meet current and ongoing financial obligations, can feel secure in their financial future, and is able to make choices that allow them to enjoy life."

 The financial health assessment asks questions such as whether you could handle a major unexpected expense, whether you feel like the money you have will last, if you feel you are just getting by and whether you feel you can enjoy life because of how you're managing your money.
-Answering all these questions is a good place to begin understanding the current state of your financial health and how you can begin to improve it.

 4 Considerations Around How to Improve Financial Health